Whenever there is a disaster of any magnitude, psychologists often are mobilized to help.

 - Provide information about available resources for current needs (clothing, medical care, etc.); help to facilitate those connections.

 - Advocate for the needs of particular individuals or families as they navigate the systems that have been established to provide aid.

-- Help individuals to develop resilience skills by making connections with family and friends who've also survived; accepting that change is going to be an ongoing experience; maintaining a hopeful outlook; and helping people to develop their own personal recovery plans.
+- Help individuals to strengthen their resilience skills by making connections with family and friends; accepting that change is going to be an ongoing experience; maintaining a hopeful outlook; and helping people to develop their own personal recovery plans.

-- Listen to parents' concerns about how their children will recover from the disaster and manage potential challenges ahead (e.g. new schools, etc.).
+- Listen to parents' concerns about how their children will recover from the disaster and manage potential challenges ahead (e.g. new living arrangements, new schools, etc.).